 - Enterprises normally use several applications many of which could be third-party applications.
 The vendors who are responsible for maintenance of these applications will work to support the most up-to-date versions of platforms.
 Thus, older versions may not receive the support that is required resulting in loss of support.

 - Integrated processes will ensure that IT is not just perceived as an enabler and will instead be seen as the central hub for ensuring business goals are exceeded.
 Windows 10 provides IT managers with the tools for delivering the services that are needed to manage a better integrated business model.

 The features mentioned above are generic to some extent and enterprises considering Windows 10 are most likely aware of its strength.
 These are just selling points to remove the roadblock to migration.
-However, once the decision to migrate to Windows 10 has been approved, that is when CIOs have to face their internal demons.
-An example of the kinds of questions that send shivers down the backs are, 'how long will the whole migration process be?'
+However, once the decision to upgrade to Windows 10 has been approved, that is when CIOs have to face their internal demons.
+An example of the kinds of questions that send shivers down the backs are, ‘how long will the whole process be?’
 This question conjures several scary scenes such as a long one to two year period of disruption, escalating expenses, crashing systems and thankless moments.

 Questions such as ‘Can our infrastructure handle automated deployments?
 In addition, ‘Can Windows 10 security features be implemented remotely?’ are some of the trouble shooters that CIOs will have to deal with.